 The Workshop will take place at Whig Hall on the Princeton University campus.

 Our incredible Workshop Program Committee helps select abstracts for inclusion in our discussions.
 The members of the Committee are, in alphabetical order:

-Helen Nissenbaum, NYU Steinhardt and Cornell Tech
+Helen Nissenbaum, Cornell Tech

-Kathy Strandburg, NYU School of Law
+Katherine Strandburg, NYU School of Law

-Ari Ezra Waldman, New York Law School (co-Chair)
+Ari Waldman, New York Law School (Co-Chair)